GeneralUserModels/pack/README.md

 Triggering an aggregation involves the following steps:

+1. A new aggregation request is added to a queue and a worker polls this queue and checks for each request, if the maximal total thresholds are over for this request.
-1. The first and last event in the burst are used to locate the closest screenshots in the buffer.
+2. The first and last event in the burst are used to locate the closest screenshots in the buffer.
 A padding of `±75 ms` ensures that the screenshots capture the state both before and after the event (`-75 ms` for before, `+75 ms` for after).
-2. All events occurring between the burst’s first and last event are retrieved from the shared buffer and saved together with the screenshots in a JSONL file.
+3. All events occurring between the burst’s first and last event are retrieved from the shared buffer and saved together with the screenshots in a JSONL file.

 All saving operations are performed asynchronously to ensure that the main recording loop remains non-blocking and responsive.